Owerre/imbalanced-learning/README.md

 ### 1. Fatality rate by month

-- Fatal collisions are most likely in the month of July, June, and August respectively, which is the summer season in Canada.
+- Fatal collisions are most likely in the months of July, June, and August respectively, which are the summer season in Canada.
-- Fatal collisions occur mostly on weekends (Saturdays and Sundays) and are predominant in males.
+- Fatal collisions occur mostly on weekends (Sundays & Saturdays respectively), and are predominant in males.

 ![fig1a](canada-collision/image/fig9a.png)